OlivierSohn/hamazed/README.md

 # Packages

+- imj-prelude
+  - The prelude I use in other packages.
 - imj-base
   - An "engine" library: it contains base classes and types, geometry, delta-rendering, etc...
   - Also contains an executable that can be run to see examples (at the time of writing,